Sorry, you need to enable JavaScript to visit this website.

 Tempus Public Foundation

-Another key public stakeholder in the field of youth work is the Erasmus+ Youth Unit of the Erasmus+ Programme Office of Tempus Public Foundation.
+Another key public stakeholder in the field of youth work is the Erasmus+ Youth Unit of the Erasmus+ Programme Office of Tempus Public Foundation (TPF).
 The Foundation is

 'a non-profit organisation established in 1996 by the Hungarian Government, with the task of managing international cooperation programmes and special projects in the field of education, training and EU-related issues.'

 The Youth Unit is responsible for the coordination of the youth chapter of Erasmus+.
-Their tasks include:
+It belongs to the Directorate for Erasmus+ and Internationalisation in Higher Education.
+Its tasks include:

 • tendering,